 Intra and inter theatre transportation has also been considered as part of the design process.

-For portability inside building, bridges will be broken down to 2 ladders/man.
-The 2-ladder standard stacking pattern uses one ladder inverted relative to the next, with clamps inverted on top unit, relative to lower unit.
+For portability inside a building, bridges will be broken down into 2 ladders/men.
+The 2-ladder standard stacking pattern uses one ladder inverted relative to the next, with clamps inverted on the top unit, relative to the lower unit.
 Ladders then carried inside Hard-Case-Carrier, supported about the centre rung.

 Where mechanical assistance is available and for carriage over longer distances, light vehicles can be used, right down to quad bike style ATV’s, a single ATV, for example, can transport a complete 10.5m bridge.